hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

-The URL for the Delete CIS Deductions for Subcontractor endpoint has been updated so that the tax year is supplied as a path parameter rather than a query parameter
+Change `taxYear` from a query parameter to a path parameter for the following endpoint:

+- Delete CIS Deductions for Subcontractor

 ##### Removed